 aspirin-like chemical that might reduce pain, swelling, and fever.

-The oil is unsafe to take by mouth.
-Ingesting wintergreen oil or large amounts of wintergreen leaf can cause ringing in the ears, nausea, vomiting, diarrhea, headache, stomach pain, and confusion.
+The oil is UNSAFE to take by mouth.
+Taking wintergreen oil or large amounts of wintergreen leaf can cause ringing in the ears, nausea, vomiting, diarrhea, headache, stomach pain, and confusion.

-When applied directly to the skin wintergreen oil can cause skin irritation.
+When applied directly to the skin, wintergreen oil can cause skin irritation.

 Special Precautions & Warnings:Children: Wintergreen leaf and oil can be poisonous for children.
 Taking 4-10 mL of wintergreen oil by mouth can be deadly.
 Don't even use wintergreen oil on the skin of children less than 2 years old.

 Pregnancy and breast-feeding: Wintergreen is safe in amounts found in food, but there's not enough information to know if it's safe in the larger amounts that are used as medicine.
 Don't take it by mouth or put it on your skin, if you are pregnant.

 If you are breast-feeding, don't take wintergreen by mouth or put it on your skin.
 Wintergreen products might be toxic to nursing infants.

 Stomach and intestinal inflammation: Taking wintergreen by mouth might make these conditions worse.